oracle/terraform-provider-oci/website/docs/r/core_instance_configuration.html.markdown

 * `instance_details` - (Required when source=NONE)
 	* `block_volumes` - (Optional)
 		* `attach_details` - (Optional)
+			* `device` - (Applicable when instance_type=compute) The device name.
 			* `display_name` - (Applicable when instance_type=compute) A user-friendly name.
 Does not have to be unique, and it cannot be changed.
 Avoid entering confidential information.
+			* `is_pv_encryption_in_transit_enabled` - (Applicable when type=paravirtualized) Whether to enable in-transit encryption for the data volume's paravirtualized attachment.
+The default value is false.
 			* `is_read_only` - (Applicable when instance_type=compute) Whether the attachment should be created in read-only mode.
+			* `is_shareable` - (Applicable when instance_type=compute) Whether the attachment should be created in shareable mode.
+If an attachment is created in shareable mode, then other instances can attach the same volume, provided that they also create their attachments in shareable mode.
+Only certain volume types can be attached in shareable mode.
+Defaults to false if not specified.
 			* `type` - (Required) The type of volume.
 The only supported values are "iscsi" and "paravirtualized".
 			* `use_chap` - (Applicable when type=iscsi) Whether to use CHAP authentication for the volume attachment.
 Defaults to false.
 		* `create_details` - (Optional)